Pronounced: gas-tro-in-TEHS-teh-nahl blee-ding

 Copyright © Nucleus Medical Media, Inc.

 The digestive tract is divided into two sections.
 The upper digestive tract includes the:

 GI bleeding is a potentially serious symptom that requires care from your doctor.

 GI bleeding is a symptom caused by several possible conditions.
-Some of the causes of bleeding include:

-Upper digestive tract bleeding symptoms:
+Upper digestive tract bleeding symptoms may include:

-Lower digestive tract bleeding symptoms:
+Lower digestive tract bleeding symptoms may include:

 It may be difficult to notice small amounts of blood in the stool.
 Your doctor can do tests to detect this.

 Sometimes, bleeding can occur suddenly and be severe.
 You may notice symptoms like: